abhisheksanghai/abhisheksanghai.github.io/_drafts/2019-05-22-algorithms-in-ml-1.md

 2. Decision Tree - These are tree based approaches that gives out a set of rules to determine the output.
 There are multiple algorithms used for decision tree.

-3. SVM (Support Vector Machine) - The principal for these models are, if an outcome variable is linearly inseparable in lower dimension, it can be transformed to a higher dimension and made linearly separable.
-This is achieved through the help of kernels.
+3. SVM (Support Vector Machine) - SVM unlike most of the algorithms tries to classify outcome non linearly.
+It transforms data into a higher dimension and then use it for classification.
+In lower dimension it appears that the separation plane is non linear.
+This is achieved through the use of kernels.

 4. Naive Bayes - These are probability based classifiers that works on extended bayes theorem.

-5. K-NN Classification - In these models, we look for value of k nearest neighbours in order to make a decision.
+5. K-NN Classification - In these models, we look for outcome of k nearest neighbouring data points in order to make a decision.

 We will continue with Unsupervised Learning in the next post.